GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Wolkhenar
 Draconic creatures which live in the clouds.
+A winged serpent with one claw that can disappear as a lightning bolt and reappear with one.
+Most of its scales have a milky white-silver sheen, but it is is speckled with blue and gold scales.
+They live in clouds and come out during storms.
+They eat a combination of wood, metal, and meat- making them a menace to caravans and villages.
 Their collective noun is a Nimbus.

 **Creature Type**: Shishpara are Avian.